Notes on OpenBSD

 Fans running full speed even with an idle system is an occasional complaint with Lenovo laptops.
 Sometimes this can be alleviated by updating the BIOS.
 This should never be done lightly, as a mistake can brick your system!
 So, if you need to do this, do your Internet research first.
 A helpful blog for Thinkpads is here.

 The laptop microphone is turned off by default for security.
 It may be turned on with the “sysctl kern.audio.record=1” command (as root).
-To make this persistent, add the line “kern.audio.record=1” to the “/etc/sysctl” file.
+To make this persistent, add the line “kern.audio.record=1” to the “/etc/sysctl.conf” file.
 (You may have to create this file.)
 As a test, record your voice to a .wav file using “aucat -o testfile.wav” and listening to the recording with “aucat -i testfile.wav”.
 See the OpenBSD FAQ for details.

 The laptop webcam can be accessed with the “/dev/video” device.
 By default, this has root-only permissions.
-Changing permissions or using “doas” allows a ordinary user to access the webcam.
-At least some applications (such as Google Hangouts run on a web browser) know how to access the webcam and the microphone once proper permissions are set up.
+Changing permissions as root as follows “chmod go+rw /dev/video” allows a ordinary user to access the webcam.
+Also, run “sysctl kern.video.record=1” or add to the “sysctl.conf” file as indicated above.

 This document was translated from LATEX by HEVEA.